The College Journey: What Students Should Be Doing in Middle School to Prepare for College

 What should you be doing in 7th grade to prepare for college?

-1. The Future is Now!
+1. The Future Is Now!

 What should you be doing in 8th grade to prepare for college?

 1. Prepare for High School.
-Transition Isn’t Easy.
+Transition isn’t Easy.

 2. Don’t Celebrate Too Soon!

-Keith Wilkerson is the Founder and Lead Teacher for CollegeThoughts, an organization with a student-minded team who is dedicated to demystifying the college application process, making the process more of a personal exploration than a stress-inducing enigma.
+Keith Wilkerson is the Founder and Lead Teacher for CollegeThoughts, an organization with a student-minded team that is dedicated to demystifying the college application process, making the process more of a personal exploration than a stress-inducing enigma.
 A 1997 graduate of Princeton University, Keith holds a bachelor’s degree in Religion with a certificate of proficiency in African-American Studies.
 Prior to launching this business, Keith served for 18 years as the Senior Program Manager for the Mid-Atlantic Region for A Better Chance, offering middle and high school students opportunities for private education.
 His responsibilities included overseeing recruitment, placement and support of A Better Chance participants in the Mid-Atlantic states and the District of Columbia as well as assisting in the design and planning of summer programming for A Better Chance Scholars.
 Keith also has worked with the College Advising Corps, serving as an Advising Manager, supervising and training a talented group of remote college advisers.

 Want to learn more about CollegeThoughts?
 Visit www.collegethoughts.com or email info@collegethoughts.com